Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Noise Model

 \section{Noise Model}

 This appendix summarizes the principal technical noise models included in the sensitivity analysis.
-All contributions are normalized to the detector output using the frequency-dependent sensitivity transfer function $H_{\mathrm{sens}}(f)$ and the arm length $L_{\mathrm{arm}}$.
+All contributions are normalized to the detector output using the frequency-dependent sensing transfer function $H_{\mathrm{sens}}(f)$ and the arm length $L_{\mathrm{bar}}$.
+The assumed parameters are listed in Table~\ref{tab:rayleigh_params}.